tedsong2001/DH110-final/README.md

-# A Redesign of Nevada State Board of Accountancy of Website
+# A Redesign of the Nevada State Board of Accountancy Website
 ### by Ted Song

 ## Introduction